TheWellickGroup/bloodshare/README.md

 - backend server (Node.js / Express).
 - web application (Next.js).

-## Installation
+## getting started with BloodShare

-- Clone the repo
+- Run eas build when you are ready to create your first build.
-- Navigate to the appropriate app
+- Once the build is completed, run eas submit to upload the app to app stores.
-- Install dependencies and start working
+- Learn more about other capabilities of EAS Build: https://docs.expo.dev/build/introduction API_URL="https://production.example.com" npx expo start

 ## Contributing